jacmkno/Drupal-8-Demo-Modules/README.md

 ## What do the modules do?

-The modules create a set of URLs in your drupal installation where you can test form posting, ajax callas, rest endpoints, form validation, schema creation, and other features.
+The modules create a set of URLs in your drupal installation where you can test form posting, ajax calls, rest endpoints, form validation, schema creation, and component theming.

 ### Demo site:
 - Form: https://drupal8demo.activisual.net/example-module/form